What's New for Developers

 Microsoft Dynamics CRM 2011

-Microsoft Dynamics CRM 2011 and Microsoft Dynamics CRM Online provides customizers with the ability to configure auditing for an entity or for an attribute within that entity.
+Microsoft Dynamics CRM 2011 provides customizers with the ability to configure auditing for an entity or for an attribute within that entity.
 You can use auditing to analyze the history of a particular entity record or view a summary of everything that changed.
 Keep track of the changes done to a record or a field.
 Microsoft Dynamics CRM automatically creates logs for the changes that are tracked.
 In addition, you can also track when a user has accessed Microsoft Dynamics CRM and from what application.

 Extensibility and Developer Features